Driving deadly vectors from inhabited areas

 Spatial repellents are chemicals introduced into the air to repel mosquitoes and disrupt their habits, including, possibly, their feeding and reproductive behaviour.

-The University of Notre Dame’s project–Advancing Spatial Repellents for Vector-borne Disease Control–will evaluate slow-release spatial repellents that can be easily deployed in houses and temporary shelters.
+The University of Notre Dame’s AEGIS project will evaluate slow-release spatial repellents that can be easily deployed in houses and temporary shelters.
 The repellants are delivered via small, clear plastic sheets hung in strategic spots.

 “This grant will enable research with the potential to transform the lives of millions of people around the world who suffer from mosquito-borne disease.
 We’re grateful for the confidence Unitaid has shown in the University of Notre Dame to lead this program.”